List of Eurovision Song Contest host cities

-Stockholm's Globe Arena, host venue of the and contests.
+Countries and cities that have hosted the Eurovision Song Contest (Note: The was held in Zagreb, Yugoslavia.
+Following the breakup of Yugoslavia, Zagreb became the capital of present-day Croatia.)

 The Eurovision Song Contest is an annual international song competition held by the European Broadcasting Union (EBU) since 1956.
 This page is a list of cities and venues that have hosted the contest one or more times.